As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 We prefer our guests simply swallow their wine.
 Spitting can lead to the transmittal of germs that no one should deal with, especially in this day of coronavirus and super flus.
 In the nearly 8 years I have been apart of this winery, I can count on one hand the number of guests who spit their wine out.
 My best guesstimate would be 99.75% of people just consuming their wine at our tastings.

-Winery tasting rooms are generally booked as a private room for small groups.
+Winery tasting rooms are generally booked as private rooms for small groups.
 Winery tastings, and other small tastings like it, can be a great way to do a deep dive on one producer, and really focus on one style of wine.

 Because there are fewer wines and more time to discuss each one, the guide is able to get very detailed in their explanation of certain topics, from vineyard practices to the history of the winery in the context of its larger region.